 [Section 68 amended by No. 60 of 2011 s.
-88.]
+66, 88 and 89.]

-69. Notice of termination by owner or tenant where agreement frustrated
+69. Notice of termination by lessor or tenant where agreement frustrated

 (1) Where, otherwise than as a result of a breach of a residential tenancy agreement, the premises, or a part of the premises, the subject of that agreement are destroyed or rendered uninhabitable or cease to be lawfully usable as a residence or are appropriated or acquired by any authority by compulsory process —